EciStg/order-placement/probe/README.md

 ![img](../images/probe-class-diagram.puml.png)

 -   **code:** software facing value that uniquely identifies the probe.
-If `code` is not populated, `name` must be.
+If `code` is not populated, `name` must be populated.
--   **description:** human facing text that describes the purpose of the probe and the purpose of the activity or function being probed.
 -   **name:** human facing value that uniquely identifies the probe.
 If `name` is not populated, `description` must be.
+-   **description:** human facing text that describes the purpose of the probe and the purpose of the activity or function being probed.
 -   **remarks:** human facing text, populated when there is a failure or warning.
-The text should give the human user some idea of where and why the failure or warning is occurring and what can be done to correct the problem.
+The text should give the human user additional information about the probe and the state of the system.
 -   **status:** human and Software facing value populated in the returned body of an HTTP GET for all probes except the top probe.
-Values in the **200s** are successful, values in the **500s** indicate something is wrong with the API.
+Values in the **200s** are successful, values in the **400**, **500** indicate something is wrong.
 If `status` is populated, `when` must also be populated.
 -   **when:** date and time of probe execution.
 If `when` is populated, `status` must be.
 -   **self:** URL identifying the probe that was executed.
 It is always required.
 -   **itemsCount:** if the resource is being used as a collection of probes, not an instance of a probe, this value tells us how many probes are to be expected in the items collection